 Successive waves of closures and reopenings have failed to stop the spread of Coronavirus, but left massive social and economic dislocation in their wake.
 Area hospitals have tents pitched around them, with patients being treated outside in cots.
 People are still lining up to get in.
 Grocery stores operate with armed guards outside the doors, due to periodic flare-ups of looting.
 Almost every other business is closed.

 The National Guard has been called in to maintain order because local law enforcement is overwhelmed.
 A strict curfew is in place.
 Houseless people are being arrested and jailed.
 As a direct consequence, a large tent city of houseless people has grown up inside Forest Park.
 They are not bad people or criminals.
 They just don’t have anywhere else to go.
-On the 4th of July, somebody has a weenie roast over a campfire.
+Somebody has a weenie roast over a campfire.
 Sparks fly.

 Soon all of Forest Park is in flames.
 The people camped there perish.

 The sky darkens.
 The air is full of ash.
 Healthy people and sick people alike are choking, unable to breathe.
 Death rates skyrocket.
 The city will never be the same.